 The areas where the provider must make improvements are;

-- Revise medicines management and ensure that all medicines held by the practice are stored at the correct temperature and are within their expiry date and safe to use. - Ensure that repeat prescriptions are signed by a GP before transfer of the medicines to the patient, except in exceptional circumstances. - Ensure the system that monitors blank prescriptions through the practice includes blank prescription pads. - Revise risk management activity to ensure risks associated with fire safety are adequately managed.
+- Revise medicines management and ensure that all medicines held by the practice are stored at the correct temperature. - Ensure the system that monitors blank prescriptions through the practice is effective.

 The areas where the provider should make improvements are;